 Most of the readers of this blog are probably already familiar with Google’s Quality Rater Guidelines.
 Google publishes these as recommendations for testers who are tasked with the manual evaluation of the quality of websites appearing in the search results.
 But, hand on heart, who of you has actually read and memorized all 164 pages of the document?
 It is worth doing, because this is where Google has clearly formulated guidelines that describe the kinds of search results it considers desirable, making the Quality Rater Guidelines a valuable source of numerous tips for website owners.

 3. Optimize for user intent

 Does my page meet user expectations?
 Do I provide precisely those answers that users are looking for?
 To ensure that the answer to both of these questions is a definitive “yes”, you need to do more than optimize for one or two main keywords.
 However, covering a topic holistically won’t always be successful either.
 Theoretically, every topic and every search query demands its own kind of answer.
 The expectations users have when searching for a particular topic, the kinds of related questions that users are asking and the intent – navigational, informational or transactional – that is motivating the search query – are best analyzed with the aid of a dedicated software solution.
 The Searchmetrics Suite has all the data you need to optimize your pages for user intent.
-You can also get a first taste of insights from our whitepaper on niche ranking factors.

 Would you like to know whether your website – or maybe your competitors’ websites – have been affected by the latest Google Update?